PhillipChaffee/phillipchaffee.github.io/_pages/books.md

 This is a list of all the books I have read post January 1, 2020.
 In the future I will add a top 10 list.

+- Zero to One (Thiel 2014)
+- Atomic Habits (Clear 2018)
+- Extreme Ownership: How U.S. Navy SEALs Lead and Win (Willink & Babin 2017)
+- Free Will (Harris 2020)
 - Permanent Record (Snowden 2019)
-- Free Will (Harris 2020)
-- Extreme Ownership: How U.S. Navy SEALs Lead and Win (Willink & Babin 2017)
-- Atomic Habits (Clear 2018)